AWESOME GAMES DONE QUICK 2024

 SUPER MARIO SUNSHINE

-so, why not follow up one 3D Mario classic with another? this one might benefit from a bit of context - see, SBLECTRIC was tapped to do this same run back at SGDQ 2022, but a memory card mishap famously spun out into an unexpectedly heartwarming detour. not this time, though. this is the longest run in this top ten list, but the runner and commentators all keep the energy up for that full three hours. in the 18-ish months since his last GDQ appearance, SB has become the world record holder in this category, and it shows, since this one-take no-resets run would still place fifth on the global leaderboards. though it was easy to be skeptical of "the Wafflers" and their ability to maintain concise, rapid-fire, informative commentary for a run of this scope, they honestly put on a hell of their own show on the couch, all while still conveying how impressive SB's mastery of this game is.
+120 shines // run by SBLECTRICso, why not follow up one 3D Mario classic with another? this one might benefit from a bit of context; see, SBLECTRIC was tapped to do this same run back at SGDQ 2022, but a memory card mishap famously spun out into an unexpectedly heartwarming detour. not this time, though. this is the longest run in this top ten list, but the runner and commentators all keep the energy up for that full three hours. in the 18-ish months since his last GDQ appearance, SB has become the world record holder in this category, and it shows, since this one-take no-resets run would still place fifth on the global leaderboards. though it was easy to be skeptical of "the Wafflers" and their ability to maintain concise, rapid-fire, informative commentary for a run of this scope, they honestly put on a hell of their own show on the couch, all while still conveying how impressive SB's mastery of this game is.

 POKÉMON DIAMOND